worldcoin/smtb-ceremony/GUIDE.md

 # move all the ph1 and r1cs files into the setup repository
 mv semaphore-mtb/*.r1cs semaphore-mtb/*.ph1 semaphore-mtb-setup
 cd semaphore-mtb-setup && go build
-# the name of the phase2 file should contain c0 at the end indicating it is the seed phase 2 file with no contributions
+# the name of the phase2 file should cointain c0 at the end indicating it is the seed phase 2 file with no contributions
 ./semaphore-mtb-setup p2n <MODE>_b<BATCH_SIZE>t30.ph1 <MODE>_b<BATCH_SIZE>t30.ph1 <MODE>_b<BATCH_SIZE>t30.r1cs <MODE>_b<BATCH_SIZE>t30c0.ph2
 ```